skanagui/react-cartcaddie-frontend-/README.md

 2. To increase revenues for golf course businesses by creating an online store.
 3. To create a contactless Pro-Shop to insure the health of employees during these trying times.

+The basic functionalities of the App is to mimic an e commerce site.
+It has full CRUD functionalities so you can:

+Create a new cart, add items to a cart, remove items, as well as recieve an updated total amount.

 # Technologies Used
 I used a Ruby on Rails API  Backend
 React JS  Front End